 Now that you've studied some of our best PowerPoint tips, it's time to put them to use.
 Download one of our top-notch PowerPoint themes from Envato Elements to get started.
 These PowerPoint presentation tips and tricks give you confidence to make you a skilled presenter.

-Editorial Note: This post was last published in February of 2019.
-Our staff updates this post regularly—adding new, exciting PowerPoint tips and templates (with special assistance from Brenda Barron).
+Editorial Note: This post was first published in February of 2019.
+Our staff updates this post regularly— adding new, exciting PowerPoint tips and templates (with special help from Brenda Barron and Andrew Childress.